[Skip to main text]

 amount of greenhouse gases from the atmosphere

-• Saved more than 23 million million BTUs of energy – equivalent
+• saved more than 23 million million BTUs of energy – equivalent

 of 186 million gallons of gasoline or enough energy to power